Google Workspace AI Productivity System (2026): Gmail, Docs, Drive Workflow

 3) Convert actions to schedule (5 minutes)

-Create 2-3 time blocks in Calendar for high-impact tasks only.
-If it is not scheduled, it usually does not happen.
+I create 2–3 Calendar blocks for high-impact tasks only.
+If it is not scheduled, it usually does not happen — that is just true for me.

 • Which tasks slipped repeatedly?